mayankmokta2003/security-review-TSwap/audit-data/findings.md

 ## High

+[H-1] TITLE (Root Cause + Impact) In `TSwapPool::sellPoolTokens` we are actually swapping `wethAmount` but we want `wethAmount` which is totally opposite.

+Description:  In `TSwapPool::sellPoolTokens` we actually want to sell out `poolTokens` and in return get `weth` so in order to do this we should call `swapExactInput` because our input is our parameter i.e `uint256 poolTokenAmount`, but instead we are calling `swapExactOutput` which will consider `poolTokens` as output amount and `weth` as input.

+Impact: User will get `poolTokens` instead of `weth`.

+Proof of Concept:

+Recommended Mitigation:

-[H-1] TITLE (Root Cause + Impact) Incorrect fee calculation in the function `TSwapPool::getInputAmountBasedOnOutput` causes protocol to take way too many tokens fron user.
+[H-2] TITLE (Root Cause + Impact) Incorrect fee calculation in the function `TSwapPool::getInputAmountBasedOnOutput` causes protocol to take way too many tokens fron user.

 Description: In function `TSwapPool::getInputAmountBasedOnOutput` the calculation is totally wrong in my opinion because you want your protocol to give 0.03% of every swap to the liquidators but this function will actually returns wrong value of input based of output.